rijuvenator/latex_package_riju/README.md

   * changes theme, colors, list symbols, caption options

 Also included is my talk template implementing this template, and a cleanup script for removing junk files.
+Also included is an approximation of my talk template in PowerPoint format.
-A new talk should be a folder containing `cleanup.sh` and `template.tex`.
+A new talk should be a folder containing `cleanup.sh`, `template.tex`, and `template.pptx`.